davebonds/fb-dynamic-ads-real-estate/README.txt

 == Description ==

+*New!* Facebook pixel code is automatically added for you, just enter your pixel ID!
+*New!* Pixel events are tracked when a search is performed or listing is viewed.

-This plugin adds an XML feed for IMPress Listings formatted to standards and requirements for [FB Dynamic Ads for Real Estate](https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/) Listing Catalogs.
+This plugin adds an XML feed for [IMPress Listings](https://wordpress.org/plugins/wp-listings/) formatted to standards and requirements for [FB Dynamic Ads for Real Estate](https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/) Listing Catalogs.

 Documentation for Facebook Dynamic Ad Listing Catalogs here: [https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/catalog](https://developers.facebook.com/docs/marketing-api/dynamic-ads-for-real-estate/catalog)